21st Century Leadership Academy

 • supporting and assisting others through community service

 Education and support will also be provided to participants families and caregivers in order to solidify the training and ensure the greatest chance for success.

-As it becomes available, more information will be posted here and distributed in Miami schools regarding the application process, the curriculum, trainers, and associated activities.
+As it becomes available, more information will be posted here and distributed in Miami schools regarding the current application process, the curriculum, trainers, and associated activities.

 Formed to mirror Dr. King's dream for all people, we desire to perfect the leadership program so that it might eventually become a required part of both public and private school curricula nationwide.

 We recognize the need for young people to gain valuable education so that they might professionally create a more harmonious, equitable, and prosperous world.
 We are currently seeking individual or corporate educational partners to underwrite community business / financial education programs and provide college scholarships for bright , disadvantaged students who might otherwise not academically develop their significant talents and abilities.

 “Everybody can be great ... because anybody can serve.
 You don't have to have a college degree to serve.

 You don't have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love."